 When it comes to robo-advisors, both SigFig and Betterment offer a range of products and features to help you build your investment portfolio.
 The company you choose should ultimately align with your current financial situation, along with your retirement and investment goals.
 Because the account balance minimums, features and management fees vary for each, it’s important to understand how the two companies compare.
-Below, we analyze the SigFig vs. Betterment match-up and assess how they differ.

 Who Should Use SigFig?